gammapy/gammapy/docs/development/doc_howto.rst

 ++++++++++++++++++++++++

-From docstrings and RST documentation files in Gammapy you can link to other tutorials aned gallery example by using RST syntax like this:
+From docstrings and RST documentation files in Gammapy you can link to other tutorials and gallery examples by using RST syntax like this:

 .. code-block:: rst

     :doc:`/tutorials/starting/analysis_2`

 Will link to the tutorial ``analysis_2`` from the tutorial base folder.
 The file suffix will be automatically infered by Sphinx.